Curriculum

 Resiliency Conference

-Resiliency Conference has replaced our traditional "after hours" Journal Club.
+Now called VITALS - this portion of conference has replaced our traditional "after hours" Journal Club.
 Journal Club still happens, but during our Small Group Discussions.
-Now, we meet once a month to discuss the topics key to staying well as an Emergency Physician: burnout and depression, difficult conversations, challenging consultants, financial literacy, and much more.
+We currently meet once a month to discuss the topics key to staying well as an Emergency Physician: burnout and depression, difficult conversations, challenging consultants, financial literacy, the job search, and much more.
 Each month an attending is gracious enough to invite us into their home for dinner and discussions.